akshaypal123/akshaypal123/README.md

 ###

-<p align="center">A software engineer with a passion for quantum computing.
+<p align="left">A software engineer with a passion for quantum computing.
 I am currently pursuing an MSc degree in Quantum Technology Applications and Management while also working full-time as a software engineer!</p>

 ###